sensorium-competition/experanto/docs/source/concepts/getting_started.rst

-Use cases for experanto
+Use cases for Experanto
 =======================

-**experanto** help aligning temporal data from neuralscience experiments.
-It can handle visual stimuli, behaviours and reponses from neurons.
+**Experanto** helps align temporal data from neuroscience experiments.
+It can handle visual stimuli, behavior, and neural responses.

 It fixes usual issues such as:

-- Different sampling rates for different measurements
+- Different sampling rates for different devices
-- Differing formats for datatypes such as videos and images in the same measurements
+- Different formats for data types such as videos and images in the same experiments